Harrison-cl/simpletodo-React/README.md

 ## Notes

-This version of the simple to-do app was build so I could learn and practice with **React** and **TypeScript**.
+This version of the simple to-do app was built so I could learn and practice with **React** and **TypeScript**.
-Having previously created a very similar simple to-do app with plain Javascript, CSS and HTML I decided to recreate it with a modern JS framework and also try my hand with TypeScript.
+Having previously created a very similar simple to-do app with plain Javascript, CSS and HTML I decided to recreate it with a modern JS framework and also try my hand at TypeScript.

 ## Live Demo on GitHub Pages